Asian Rhinoplasty with Sydney Plastic Surgeon Dr Ellis Choy

 Nasal dorsal augmentation utilising autologous tissue is the gold standard for rhinoplasty surgeons.
 An autologous tissue graft is taken from the patient’s own body, reducing the chance of rejection or implant-related complications.
 The dorsum graft is created with rib cartilage, usually from the fifth or sixth rib.
 The cartilage can be carved to match the specific anatomical dimensions and aesthetic preferences of the patient, and laminated (layered) for strength.

 In his experience, Dr Choy has found that the autologous approach often delivers the best results for Asian rhinoplasty patients.
-Though it is a bigger procedure with an extra scar, the structural support of the cartilage graft, the lower risk of complications and the vast opportunities for customisation are invaluable trade-offs.
+Though it is a bigger procedure with an extra scar, the structural support of the cartilage graft, the lower risk of complications and the vast opportunities for customisation are valuable trade-offs.
 In addition to augmenting the nasal bridge, cartilage grafts can also be used to increase the projection and definition of the nasal tip.

 Dorsal Augmentation With Cadaveric Cartilage Graft